GitGit2020/employee-churn-predictor/README.md

 Demographics of the employee (city, age, gender etc.)
-Tenure information (joining date, Last Date) Historical data regarding the performance of the employee (Quarterly rating, Monthly business acquired, designation, salary) Private Leaderboard Rank - 1
+Tenure information (joining date, Last Date) Historical data regarding the performance of the employee (Quarterly rating, Monthly business acquired, designation, salary)
-Public Leaderboard Rank - 3

 # Approach
 Formulating the problem as a binary classfication problem.
 Selection and synthesis of important features was key.

 # EDA
-Check missing values, unique values by row, data type for each row etc. There were no missing values e
+Check missing values, unique values by row, data type for each row etc. There were no missing values except the LastWorkingDate feature.

 # Feature Engineering
 Following new features are created: